 - Canada has approved Janssen (Johnson & Johnson) Covid-19 Vaccine – see infographic

 - Will the two-dose vaccines be effective now that the time between doses has been extended so that they may be up to four months apart?
 Real time data is being collected and analyzed about this issue, to find out more click here.

 - I have allergies, can I get a COVID-19 vaccine?
 If you have an allergy that causes an anaphylactic reaction or if you have ever been told by health providers to carry an Epi-pen, it is recommended that you speak to your healthcare provider about the COVID-19 vaccine.

-- Is the current COVID-19 vaccine safe for children?
+- Are the current COVID-19 mRNA vaccines safe for children?
 Currently, the Pfizer vaccine is only approved by Health Canada for those over 16 years of age.
 The Moderna vaccine is only approved for those over the age of 18 years of age.
 Trials are on-going, we will update this site when more information becomes available.

 - I have already had COVID-19 do I now have immunity or do I still need a vaccine?
 It is uncertain how long immunity will last after infection with COVID-19.
 Those who have recovered from COVID-19 should still get the vaccine.
 Acutely ill individuals, as a precautionary measure, should not be vaccinated.